smiling woman in dentist's chair

 Sufficient Jawbone Density

-Your jawbone must have the sufficient density to support implants.
+Your jawbone must have sufficient density to support implants.
 Unfortunately, jawbone density decreases when you have missing teeth, leaving many patients unable to receive dental implants immediately.
 If this is the case, you may need bone grafting to restore your jaw density so you can qualify for implant surgery.

-Smoking
+No Smoking

 If you're a smoker, we recommend you quit several months prior to your dental implant surgery.
 Smoking increases the chance of implant failure because it decreases blood flow to wounds and weakens your immune system, hindering the healing process necessary for a successful outcome.